BACKED-Software/mabs/app/assets/documents/Admin:-Back-Up-And-Import-Database.md

 After pressing this button, you should be all done!
 The page will refresh, and you should get a green success message at the top that looks like this:

 <img src="/assets/backupDatabaseImages/backup-success.png" alt="Success Message" style="max-width: 100%; max-height: 250px; width: auto; display: block; margin: 20px auto;">

+> **Note:** After importing a database, it might be helpful to recalculate points to ensure all data is up-to-date.
+You can find instructions on how to do this in our [Recalculate Points Guide](/help/Admin:-Recalculating-Points).

 Congratulations!
 You've successfully backed up the database!
 You can find your backup and download it by selecting the "List Backups" button in the same menu.